crgnam-publications/giant_sfn/README.md

-# A NOVEL SURFACE FEATURE NAVIGATION ALGORITHM USING RAY TRACING
+# A Novel Surface Feature Navigation Algorithm Using Ray Tracing
 This repository contains all files required to compile this paper.
 Because

 ***